mayurjathan/robo-manipal/Task 2/readme.md

 - A Git repository, or repo, serves as a container for tracking a project.
 - There are two main types of repositories: local (on your computer) and remote (hosted on a server, like GitHub).
 ### Initializing a Repository
-- To create a new local repository, navigate to your project's folder and run git init.
-This creates a hidden .git directory to store tracking data.
+- To create a new local repository, navigate to your project's folder and run `git init`.
+This creates a hidden `.git` directory to store tracking data.
 ## Tracking Changes with Git
 ### Staging and Committing
 - The process of committing involves taking snapshots (commits) of your project at specific points in time.
-- To stage files for a commit, use the git add command.
+- To stage files for a commit, use the `git add`command.
 You can stage specific files or all files in the project.
 ```bash
 git add file.js           # Stage a specific file
 git add .                 # Stage all files and folders